uchicago-dsi/summerlab/README.md

 * Remove your video in larger calls (i.e. Wednesday speaker series) if your connection is iffy, or if you would generally prefer to have it off.
 * Check privacy and security [settings](https://zoom.us/security) for each meeting, and always require a password.

 **Slack:** the central platform for quick communication, addressing questions and cohort-wide announcements/updates.
 You have all been invited to the [CDAC Summer Lab slack workspace](http://cdac-summerlab.slack.com).
 When you’ve accepted and joined, please set up your profile with the following: name/preferred name; cluster; time zone; pronouns; (optional) photo/graphic.
-Feel free to write an intro message in the /#intros channel, too.
+Feel free to write an intro message in the #intros channel, too.

 This workspace is here for you to leverage, so make this workspace your own and use it to your benefit.
 We encourage you to share insights, questions, and articles in your cluster channel, and use the other public channels to share and interact with your cohort.
 Some Slack best practices: